NorrChemica™

 | Signal Word | Warning |

-| Transport Category | Not regulated (ADR/IATA/IMDG) |
+| Transport Category | Not classified as dangerous for transport (ADR/IATA/IMDG) |

-| H-Statements | H315 — Causes skin irritation H319 — Causes serious eye irritation |
+| H-Statements | H315 - H319 - H335 |

 NorrChemica™ is a Finnish supplier of niche research reagents — focused on reliable EU distribution, transparent analytical documentation, and specialist technical support.